natrim/vite-plugin-swc-only/README.md

 Use the [swc](https://swc.rs/) in [vite](https://vitejs.dev/) for transformation and minification.

+# DEPRECATED
+no longer developed as Vite has offical [swc plugin](https://github.com/vitejs/vite-plugin-react-swc/tree/main) and using swc for minify make no reason anymore

+##

 Hot glued from other plugins.

 Only React for now, pulls welcome.